kormosp/zeto-assignment/README.md

 - Java 17+
 - Node.js 18+
 - npm or yarn
-- EDF files in `data/edf/` directory
+- EDF files in `data/edf/` directory, can be configured on the backend

 ### Run Everything at Once